postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

     url: "/docs/integrations/ci-integrations/"
 ---

-[Jenkins](https://www.jenkins.io/) is an open source automation server that can act as a continuous integration (CI) server or a continuous delivery (CD) hub.
-With hundreds of available plug-ins, teams can use Jenkins to build, deploy, and automate almost any project.
+[Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with Bitbucket Cloud.
+Software development teams can use Bitbucket Pipelines to automatically build, test, and deploy code all from within Bitbucket.

-To set up a Jenkins integration for your API, you need to create an API token in Jenkins and configure your API in Postman.
+To set up a Bitbucket Pipelines integration for your API, you need to create an API token in Bitbucket and configure your API in Postman.
 After you set up the integration, you can view the status of builds or kick off a new build, all from within Postman.

-> If your Jenkins pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the  Postman cloud reporter](#configuring-newman-for-jenkins) to send collection run information back to Postman.
+> If your Bitbucket pipeline is configured to run API tests using [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), you can [configure the  Postman cloud reporter](#configuring-newman-for-bitbucket-pipelines) to send collection run information back to Postman.

 ## Creating a Jenkins API token